 Thank you for your interest in Thaizer.
 My name is Roy Cavanagh and I’ve been fortunate enough to live in Thailand and travel to just about every province in the Kingdom over a number of years.
 Thaizer.com is where I share my knowledge and experience with you.
 Just like any country, Thailand has its good points and its bad points and I try to offer honest and practical advice.

-Thailand is a beautiful and fascinating country, but at the same time can be bewildering and frustrating for anybody visiting here.
+Thailand is a beautiful and fascinating country, but at the same time can sometimes be bewildering and frustrating for anybody visiting here.
 The oft used ‘Land of Smiles’ could just as easily be ‘Land of Contradictions’ as you try to make sense of it all.
-Thailand offers a wealth of options and experiences whether you are a first-time visitor or a seasoned campaigner and I hope the tips, advice, reviews and information help you make the most out of your stay here.
+Thaizer.com aims to provide answers and insights for anybody planning a trip to this beguiling country.
+Thailand offers a wealth of options and experiences and whether you are a first-time visitor or a Thailand regular, I hope the tips, advice and reviews help you make the most out of your stay here.